DATA-606-SPRING-2022/Johnny_DATA606/EDA/README.md

 I'll try to move to migrate these efforts into this filesystem so that the work is visible and progress will be more apparent.

 This effort is a little ambitious in that the data is not a canned data set, but rather a compilation of datasets that I have to collect.
 If I am unsuccessful at getting google data I will punt and work with twitter data.
 I'm not beaten quite yet.

+## Notes 20220228
+Running the google api script with a pause of 30 seconds.
+Hopefully it will allow me to have a few more days of results.
+The search criteria is AAPL.
+There are a few other search terms I want to try to get stock articles.
+So far so good...
+I got a few more days so far.  i only got 5 days of queries done.
+HTTPError: HTTP Error 429: Too Many Requests

+will try 300 seconds next.
+Not sure how much time to back off.
+Sop far so good.
+It ran another day.
+I'll let this run and go to sleep.
+Maybe it will work.
+If not I'll try 600 seconds.
+I've seen some scripts say they have exponential backoffs and retries.
+I may have to explore those.
+Tis is very distracting to my purpose of getting the actual data to work with.
+This part of data science sucks!

+I'm starting on a topic modeling effort.
+Looking at gensim Latent Dirischlet Allocation LDA topic modeling.
+The PYldavis script looks promising.